quanterall/HaskellMaterials/basics/02-composite-datatypes.md

 With unions we predictably have the same format for generic unions as we do for basic ones and we will go through several popular and representative definitions below.

+### Exercises (Generic datatypes)

+1. Define a function `mapHolder :: (a -> b) -> Holder a -> Holder b` that applies the passed in function to the value inside the `Holder` and wraps it up again.
+After implementing it, try creating different concrete types like `Holder Int` and passing matching arguments to the function you wrote.
+As an example, try passing `length` and a `Holder [Int]` to the function and see what comes out.

+2. Define a function `foldHolder :: (a -> b) -> Holder a -> b`.
+What is the most natural way to implement this function?

+3. Add a constructor to the `Holder` type that has no arguments and is named `NoValue`.
+What can we return in our `mapHolder` function in the case where the `Holder` is `NoValue`?
+Likewise, what do we need to do in order to make `foldHolder` compile again?

 ## Commonly used composite datatypes